 Initially a communications strategy including a logo, flyers and consultation boards, the project developed to include a comprehensive place brand and advertising campaign of Redbridge.

-Hackney Wick is a post-industrial area that has become a thriving hub for the cultural and creative industries, with the densest concentration of artists’ studios in Europe.
-At 115-117, a key site within the Hackney Wick Central Masterplan, a new cultural and creative hub is proposed by East London Regeneration Ltd, with affordable workspaces, retail space and 49 apartments above.
+Hackney Wick is a post-industrial area in East London that has become a thriving hub for the cultural and creative industries, with the densest concentration of artists’ studios in Europe while also is the home of some of the biggest music festivals.
+At 115-117 Wallis Road, a key site within the Hackney Wick Central Masterplan, a new cultural and creative hub is proposed by East London Regeneration Ltd, with affordable workspaces, retail space and apartments buildings.

 We have been working with Countryside Properties and Newlon on the regeneration of the 1960s Alma Estate in Ponders End, Enfield.
 The new masterplan creates nearly 1,000 new homes, with new community facilities, reintegrating the estate with the surrounding neighbourhood.